 1. Cross-platform analytics

-Marketers are already working hard to track user behavior across social media accounts, domains, sessions, and devices.
+Marketers have already worked hard to track user interactions and other behavior across social media accounts, domains, sessions, and devices.
 Google Analytics 4 allows you to do it across platforms.

-Today, the user journey happens mostly via websites and mobile apps.
+Today, the user journey happens mostly through websites and mobile apps.
 GA4 lets you learn how the customer moves across multiple platforms while engaging with your brand, helping reduce churn in the process.

 If this process sounds familiar, that’s because GA4 is a new name for Google’s App+Web property.
 The former platform was enhanced and adjusted to become Google’s new and improved tool.